Sam Sand Dunes

 - Camel safari packages booked either through local hotels or in the city’s market often include a visit to Sam for the sunset.
 Depending on the length of safari chosen, customers will either disembark afterward or go on to an overnight stay in the desert.

 Pro: Cheaper rates than travel agency booking.
 Ability to customize the program.

-Con: First time travelers may not know what to ask for in terms of length of ride, areas covered.
+Con: First-time travelers may not know what to ask for in terms of the length of ride, and areas covered.
 Hidden costs sometimes appear.

 Pro: No fuss experience.
-Camel ride is built into room package.
+Camel ride is built into the room package.
 Start and end on-site.